boringops-run/boringops-run.github.io/_case_studies/saas-platform-rescue.md

 ---
 title: "Platform Rescue: Rebuilding Operational Confidence"
-description: "How we documented an undocumented platform and restored team confidence in 8 weeks"
+description: "How knowledge extraction and documentation restores team confidence"
 layout: single
 industry: "SaaS / B2B"
 permalink: /case-studies/saas-platform-rescue/
 ---

-# Platform Rescue Mission
+# Platform Rescue

-**An inherited platform with no documentation and tribal knowledge scattered across three time zones.
-We rebuilt operational confidence in 8 weeks.**
+*This case study is a composite illustration based on common patterns.
+It represents the type of engagement we undertake, not a specific client.*

----
+**An inherited platform with no documentation and tribal knowledge walking out the door.
+Knowledge extraction before it is too late.**

 ## The Situation